ben-wangz/blog/docs/src/intro/me.md

     + refactor the pipelines and the code for feature extracting pipelines and predicting algorithms for a recommendation system at China Merchants Bank
         * optimization for spark jobs
         * designing interfaces for algorithms
+* main reasons to leave: my lovely daughter was coming, the business was given up and my boss left this company

 ### Senior Java Developer in Alibaba Group
 * time: 2015 - 2019